 a.
 Sketch Your Hypotheses

-Putting everything you know about your startup on a piece of paper is called sketching hypotheses in the lead methodology.
+Putting everything you know about your startup on paper is sketching hypotheses in the lead methodology.
 Instead of creating a full-fledged business plan that answers where your startup will be after five years from now, non-tech founders can summarise their guesses or research data in a framework called the business model canvas.
-It is a representation of how your startup is creating value for all its stakeholders.
+It represents how your startup is creating value for all its stakeholders.